 The Mount School Bursary Fund provides financial support to allow pupils to access an education at The Mount School.

-The Mount School offers bursaries to academically able pupil pupils based on a combination of need and outstanding abilities
+The Mount School Foundation offers bursaries to academically able pupils based on a combination of need and outstanding abilities

 Bursaries are awarded to pupils whose parents might not otherwise be able to afford The Mount School.
 As The Mount School is known for it’s academic excellence and nurturing ethos parents aspire to send their children to The Mount and the number of requests for bursarial support increases.
-Therefore, the Foundation must rely on the generosity of Old Scholars, parents and friends for bursarial support to ensure a strong future for the School.
+Therefore, the Foundation must rely on the generosity of Old Scholars, parents and friends and supporters of the School to provide much needed bursarial for current and future pupils.